The Council issues three types of licenses for the practice of psychology:

 Licensed Psychological Associate – This application is for individuals seeking initial licensure as a licensed psychological associate in the State of Texas.

-Licensed Specialist in School Psychology – This application is for individuals seeking initial licensure as a school psychologist in the State of Texas.
+Licensed School Psychologist – This application is for individuals seeking initial licensure as a school psychologist in the State of Texas.

 Request for Issuance of Psychologist License – This application is for individuals who already hold or have held a Texas license as a Licensed Psychologist with Provisional Status, have completed the EPPP and supervised experience requirements, and are applying for issuance of license to practice as psychologist in Texas.